Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     You must be on a **Windows** operating system to follow this guide without any errors.
 If you are on a **Mac** or **Linux** operating system, then the following steps may not work for you.

+    Please read the typographical conventions [here](./index.md/#typographical-conventions) before continuing.
+Remember to press the "enter/return" key after typing in the terminal commands.

 ## Opening the Terminal

 This section will focus on how to open the terminal on a computer with a Windows operating system.

-1.  **Click** on the Windows icon on the bottom left of your screen to access the Start menu.
+1.  _Click_ on the Windows icon on the bottom left of your screen to access the "Start menu".
     ![windows start menu](./assets/setupS1.png)

     !!! note